docker/docs/datacenter/ucp/2.1/reference/cli/upgrade.md

 ## Description

-This commands upgrades the UCP running on this node.
+This command upgrades the UCP running on this node.
 To upgrade UCP:

   * Upgrade the Docker Engine in all nodes (optional)